symplely/spawn/README.md

 $future = \parallel($function, ...$args)
 // Shows output by default, turns on yield usage, can include additional file, and the Channel instance is extracted from args.
 $future = \paralleling($function, $includeFile, ...$args)
-// Or Does not show output by default and channel instance has to be explicitly passed ins.
+// Or Does not show output by default and channel instance has to be explicitly passed in.
 $future = \spawn($function, $timeout, $channel)
+// Or Show output by default and channel instance has to be explicitly passed in.
+$future = \spawning($function, $timeout, $channel)
 // Or
 $future = Spawn::create(function () use ($thing) {
     // Do a thing